Department of Health and Human Services

 Intramural Research Program

-Salary is commensurate with research experience and accomplishments.
-A full Civil Service package of benefits (including retirement, health and life insurance, Thrift Savings Plan participation, etc.) is available.
-All employees of the Federal Government are subject to the conflict-of-interest statutes and regulations, including the Standards of Ethical Conduct.
-Additional information regarding the NIA IRP is available at the following website: www.irp.nia.nih.gov.
+This appointment will initially be at the GS-11 level with promotion potential to GS-13.
+A full Civil Service package of benefits (including retirement, health, life, and long-term care insurance, Thrift Savings Plan participation, etc.) is available.
+All employees of the Federal Government are subject to conflict-of-interest statutes and regulations, including the Standards of Ethical Conduct.

 To receive strong consideration, applicants should have a bachelor’s or graduate degree in neuroscience or related disciplines appropriate for this position and demonstrated skills in the areas needed to perform the duties described above, including strong communication and interpersonal skills.

 Candidates interested in this position should send a cover letter, curriculum vitae, and brief description of relevant experience (all in a single file, pdf format) to firstname.lastname@example.org (email).
 Submitting documents through email does not constitute applying for this position.
 To formally apply, individuals will need to submit an application on www.USAjobs.gov through the official announcement opening January 22 – February 2, 2024.

 HHS AND NIH IS AN EQUAL OPPORTUNITY EMPLOYER